(There's Gotta Be) More to Life: Music video

 The video is directed by Dave Meyers.
 Throughout the video, Orrico portrays a number of women with different yet hectic lives: a poor mother in debt, a member of a busking band, a long-distance marathon runner, a supermodel, a diner waitress, a businesswoman, a gang member, and a high-level thief.
 The video ends with Orrico portrayed as a regular girl in a crowd, before finally disappearing as a passerby walks by.

+In June 2003, Orrico described the music video to MTV: "The video plays off the specific lyrics of the song.
+I'm playing ... everything from a successful businesswoman to a diner waitress to a supermodel, then I'm this athlete who's trying to be the biggest and the best and the strongest –just all these different characters where I'm looking in the wrong places.
+It's a really interesting video.
+We had a lot of fun shooting it.
+There's a lot of very extreme clothes, hair and makeup changes.
+I think so many times we feel like we're lacking something in our lives and we try to fill it with the wrong things.
+Sometimes it's drugs, sometimes it's a relationship you shouldn't be in."